towerofpower256/davidmac.pro/src/posts/2020-12-20-reading-field-picker/index.md

 ---
-title: Using a Field List to get data from a GlideRecord
+title: How to use a Field List type field to get data from ServiceNow
-description: So you've got a dot-walked value from a Field List field, like "assigned_to.manager.email".
-How do you use that to get data out of a ServiceNow GlideRecord?
+description: ServiceNow Field List type fields let users select and dot-walk through fields, like "assigned_to.manager.email", which is awesome, but how can you use them to get data out of ServiceNow?
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg
 date: 2020-12-20